ESMG/gridtools/docs/development/Documentation.md

 $ make latexpdf
 ```

+NOTE: On the UAF cluster, it was discovered that making the PDF
+will cause a segfault if the manual was not previously created
+using `make html`.
+Run: `make html` outside the `latex.sh`
+environment.

 # Gridtools manual

 ## Initialization

-This was the initialization process.
-This does not need to be
+This was the initialization process for the documentation
+tree.
+This does not need to be repeated.
-repeated.

 ```
 $ sphinx-quickstart